MDC - Max Delbrück Center

 ‟As a network of top research centers, EU-LIFE aims to support and promote excellence in life sciences in Europe.
 Being a member of EU-LIFE gives the MDC the opportunity to play an active role in shaping European research strategies.
 And through the exchange with other institutes, we are learning best practice models in all areas.”

-Thomas Sommer, Scientific director (interim) of MDC
+Thomas Sommer, Former Scientific director of MDC

 Facts and Figures